Optimal Chebyshev Smoothers and One-sided V-cycles: Finite Differences with Geometric Multigrid Poisson

-In the aggressive coarsening case ($n_c = n/16$), both the number of matrix-vector products and iterations are reduced through using higher-order Chebyshev smooothing irrespective of the grid aspect ratio for all but the standard 1st-kind Chebyshev smoothers.
-Secondly, the one-sided V-cycle approach generally outperforms the full V-cycle approach, even for the unity grid aspect ratio case!
-There are two important implications from this result: first, there exists considerable benefit in transitioning a multigrid solver to either construct high-quality estimates for $\lambda_{min}^{opt}$ for the 1st-kind Chebyshev smoother \footnote{ A record of the optimal $\lambda_{min}^{opt}$ values for the 1st-kind Chebyshev smoother for finite differences are reported in the supplementary material, \cref{fig:fd-lmin-results}. } or utilize one of the 4th-kind Chebyshev smoothers; and second, additional performance can be achieved by using the one-sided V-cycle approach at the expense of symmetry, the implication of which is further discussed in \cref{sec:loss-of-symmetry}.
-Lastly, let us consider the trade-offs associated with using $n_c = n/2$ and $n_c = n/16$.
+In the aggressive coarsening case ($n_c = n/8$), both the number of matrix-vector products and iterations are reduced through using higher-order Chebyshev smooothing irrespective of the grid aspect ratio for all but the standard 1st-kind Chebyshev smoothers.
+Secondly, the one-sided $(2k,0)$ V-cycle approaches generally outperforms the full, symmetric $(k,k)$ V-cycle approach.
+There are two important implications from this result: first, there exists considerable benefit in transitioning a multigrid solver to either construct high-quality estimates for $\lambda_{min}^{opt}$ for the 1st-kind Chebyshev smoother, such as those provided in correlation \cref{eq:opt-lambda-min}, or utilize one of the 4th-kind Chebyshev smoothers; and second, additional performance can be achieved by using the one-sided $(2k,0)$ V-cycle approach at the expense of symmetry, the implication of which is further discussed in \cref{sec:loss-of-symmetry}.

+Let us also consider the trade-offs associated with using $n_c = n/2$ and $n_c = n/8$ as coarsening strategies.
 Despite improvements in the convergence rate from using a different V-cycle approach or Chebyshev smoother, the number of matrix-vector products required by the solve is greater for the aggressive coarsening case.
-However, the relative cost per each coarse grid solve for $n_c = n/2$ compared to $n_c = n/16$ may be sufficient to justify the aggressive coarsening strategy, especially in a parallel computing context where each additional multigrid level requires additional communication cost.
+However, the grid complexity

+for $n_c = n/2$ is 1.568, while for $n_c = n/8$ it is only 1.023.
+Therefore, the \emph{amount} of work done per cycle is less for the aggressive coarsening case.
+An additional benefit of the aggressive coarsening strategy is decreasing the number of multigrid levels from 7 with $n_c=n/2$ to 3 with $n_c=n/8$.
+This feature is especially attractive in a parallel computing context where each additional multigrid level requires additional communication cost.
 Significant effort has been spent on improving the parallel scalability of multigrid methods, especially in the AMG context, see \cite{stuben1999algebraic,falgout2014non,bienz2020reducing}.
 One strategy to achieve better scalability is to rely on aggressive coarsening strategies, which require more robust smoothers, such as the Chebyshev smoothers discussed here.